 Walter's lasting legacy is 'Sittin' on Top of the World';

 The Sheiks recorded over 60 tracks in a five year career, but it co-incided with the worst years of the economic depression, so actual numbers of record sales were relatively low.

 Their other biggest record 'Stop and Listen' only sold in the tens of thousands.
 By 1935, the band had broken up but Walter and Sam still played together occasionally as they each pursued the life of a 'wandering songster'.

 Walter recorded with Leroy Carter and Mary Butler among others, and cut some solo records too before signing for Bluebird Records when he settled in Chicago in 1941.

 Walter is at the centre of all The Mississippi Sheiks work, and they have several decent compilations, but this collection centres on Walter's great voice and strong songwriting talents, with some help from Lonnie on fiddle and Sam on harp.

-in 1941.
 He was a popular act on the club scene there for many years but by the end of the decade, ill-health had forced Walter to give up performing.